nasa-jpl/open-source-rover/electrical/pcb/README.md

 ## 2. Schematic and Layout Documentation

-TODO: add versions for v2.0.3

-There's documentation of both the schematics (how all the electrical parts logically connect to one another) and the layout (how the parts are physically placed on the boards) in the [control_board/documentation](control_board/documentation) directory
+There's documentation of both the schematics (how all the electrical parts logically connect to one another) and the layout (how the parts are physically placed on the boards) in the [control_board/documentation/v2.0.3](control_board/documentation/v2.0.3) directory

 ## 3. Motor Board Assembly